 Benefit 2: Make better leasing decisions with lease accounting software

-With virtually all leases being brought onto the balance sheet, organizations (and their audit partners) are taking a much closer look at leasing decisions.
+With all leases being brought onto the balance sheet, organizations — and their auditors — are taking a much closer look at leasing decisions.
 Can the lease accounting tool you’re considering help you make the most cost-effective choices?

 For that, you need a central repository of all your lease data.